CianMRoche/AstroWiki/Cosmology/Cosmology - Questions.md

 See [[Spectra#Lyman-alpha forest|Lyman alpha forest]].
 When there are a significant number of neutral hydrogen atoms along the line of sight, any light more energetic than $\lambda = 912\,\pu{Å}$ will be absorbed (wavelength corresponding to ionization energy of ground state hydrogen $\chi_H = 13.6\,\pu{eV}$).

-The wavelength of the Lyman break informs the redshift of the source, after which follow-up spectroscopy can be performed.
+The wavelength of the Lyman break informs the redshift of <mark class="hltr-pink">the source</mark> (since at that stage the spectrum was the "most energetic") after which follow-up spectroscopy can be performed.
 Assuming a source hits the lyman limit along the line of sight, ie we see no flux at wavelengths smaller than $\lambda = 912\,\pu{Å} (1+z)$ which is a valid assumption for far away things.
 Should see source disappear in bluer filters if its at high redshift (Rohan Naidu here at MKI uses this).
 ![[lyman_limit.jpg]]